Ria424/developers-animatesdk-docs/index.md

 #### Description

-This object contains all the properties for all filters.
-The filter.name property specifies the type of filter, and determines which properties are applicable to each filter.
-See [Filter.name](./Filter_object/Filter13.md).
+The Filter object contains all the properties for all filters.
+The [Filter.name](./Filter_object/Filter13.md) property specifies the type of filter, and determines which properties are applicable to each filter.

 To return the filter list for an object or objects, use document.getFilters().
-To apply filters to an object or objects, use document.setFilters().
+To apply filters to an object or objects, use `Document.setFilters()`.
 See [Document.getFilters()](./Document_object/Document79.md) and [Document.setFilters()](./Document_object/Document530.md).

 #### Property summary